notelai/notelai.github.io/aboutme.md

 ### Contact

 You can email me if you want to get in touch.
 I also love meeting new people so do not hesitate to send a message!

+<iframe frameborder="0" style="height:500px;width:99%;border:none;" src='https://forms.zohopublic.com/thiennguyen/form/demo/formperma/IotjT3dc40A8qrplRXw9tt7Jm4UAbvpXv2NoZFWnyvg'></iframe>